| On Camps and Memory

 chambers until the victim admits the sins invented by someone, then

-Very quickly, however, those procedures were changed, shortened
+some imitation of trial and conviction… Very quickly, however, those procedures were changed, shortened

 and outright disappeared and incarceration acquired openly Balkan